Strukturpiloten/nextcloud/README.md

 # podman_nextcloud

-A Nextcloud container solutioin using Free and Open Source (FOSS) tools.
+A Nextcloud container solution using Free and Open Source (FOSS) tools 🤝

 This project is being tested againt [Podman](https://github.com/containers/podman) as container runtime with [docker/compose](https://github.com/docker/compose) as compose engine.